Shining Path: Remnants (1993–present)

+Temporary resurgence (2001–2009)

 Although the organization's numbers had lessened by 2003, a militant faction of the Shining Path called Proseguir ("Onward") continued to be active.
 The group had allegedly made an alliance with the Revolutionary Armed Forces of Colombia (FARC) in the early 2000s, learning how to use rockets against aircraft.

+On Tuesday, August 9, 2001, an armed shootout between Peruvian policemen and Shining Path guerrillas took place in Satipo province.
+Police forces had broken through a primary line of defence as part of a special operation while underestimating the group's numbers, who had coincidentally reunited and thus increased their numbers.
+This led to a shootout that lasted five hours and took the lives of four policemen and 12 senderistas.

 On 20 March 2002, a car bomb exploded outside the US embassy in Lima just before a visit by President George W. Bush.
 Nine people were killed, and 30 were injured; the attack was suspected to be the work of the Shining Path.

 On 9 June 2003, a Shining Path group attacked a camp in Ayacucho and took 68 employees of the Argentinian company Techint and three police guards as hostages.
 They had been working on the Camisea gas pipeline project that would take natural gas from Cusco to Lima.
 According to sources from Peru's Interior Ministry, the rebels asked for a sizable ransom to free the hostages.
 Two days later, after a rapid military response which involved a signals intelligence aircraft from the Brazilian Air Force, the rebels abandoned the hostages; according to government sources, no ransom was paid.
 However, there were rumors that US$200,000 was paid to the rebels.

 Government forces have captured three leading Shining Path members.
 In April 2000, Commander José Arcela Chiroque, called "Ormeño", was captured, followed by another leader, Florentino Cerrón Cardozo, called "Marcelo", in July 2003.
 In November of the same year, Jaime Zuñiga, called "Cirilo" or "Dalton", was arrested after a clash in which four guerrillas were killed and an officer was wounded.
 Officials said he took part in planning the kidnapping of the Techint pipeline workers.
 He was also thought to have led an ambush against an army helicopter in 1999 in which five soldiers died.

 In 2003, the Peruvian National Police broke up several Shining Path training camps and captured many members and leaders.
-By late October 2003, there were 96 terrorist incidents in Peru, projecting a 15% decrease from the 134 kidnappings and armed attacks in 2002.
+By late October 2003, there were 96 attacks in Peru, projecting a 15% decrease from the 134 kidnappings and armed attacks in 2002.
 Also for the year, eight or nine people were killed by the Shining Path, and 6 senderistas were killed and 209 were captured.